mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-types-nulltype.markdown

 title: sqlalchemy.types NULLTYPE code examples
 category: page
 slug: sqlalchemy-types-nulltype-examples
-sortorder: 500031083
+sortorder: 500031104
 toc: False
 sidebartitle: sqlalchemy.types NULLTYPE
-meta: Python example code for the NULLTYPE class from the sqlalchemy.types module of the SQLAlchemy project.
+meta: Python example code for the NULLTYPE constant from the sqlalchemy.types module of the SQLAlchemy project.

-NULLTYPE is a class within the sqlalchemy.types module of the SQLAlchemy project.
+NULLTYPE is a constant within the sqlalchemy.types module of the SQLAlchemy project.

 ## Example 1 from alembic